Sleep training for 3-4 year olds: How to, methods and tips

 Tip 1 - Set boundaries but offer choices

-Children thrive on routine and predictability.
+Children thrive on and predictability.
 Clear rules can be especially helpful for little ones.
 An example is to offer limited choices in the bedtime routine such as “Which one of these two books do you want me to read tonight?” or “Which pajamas out of these two do you want to wear to bed?”
 Don’t offer 10 books or 3 pajamas as that becomes overwhelming and can delay bedtime.

 Tip 2 - Use a sleep clock and incentives/rewards